Tanya

 FELINE CHRONIC KIDNEY DISEASE

-(Not tax deductible since I am a private individual)
+are not tax deductible since I am a private individual

-FELINE RESEARCH PARTICIPATION OPPORTUNITIES
+FELINE RESEARCH, INCLUDING PARTICIPATION OPPORTUNITIES

 ON THIS PAGE: